tfausak/tfausak.github.io/_posts/2015-05-07-announcing-active-interaction-2.md

 title: Announcing ActiveInteraction 2
 ---

-*([Aaron Lasseigne][] co-authored this post for the [OrgSync Dev Blog][].)*
+*([Aaron Lasseigne][1] co-authored this post for the [OrgSync Dev Blog][2].)*

-![ActiveInteraction logo][]
+![ActiveInteraction logo][3]

-We are proud to announce the release of [ActiveInteraction][] 2.
+We are proud to announce the release of [ActiveInteraction][4] 2.
-This is the first major version change since we [released ActiveInteraction][] more than a year ago.
+This is the first major version change since we [released ActiveInteraction][5] more than a year ago.
 We made some backwards-incompatible changes that make working with interactions easier and faster.

 To simplify transitioning from 1.5.1 to 2.0.0, we are also releasing 1.6.0.
 It backports some features from 2.0.0 and adds deprecations warnings for features that will be removed.

 This blog post explains the changes we made and why we made them.
 It also shows you how to update interactions from 1.5.1 to 2.0.0.

 ## Transactions

-We removed support for ActiveRecord transactions ([issue 205][]).
+We removed support for ActiveRecord transactions ([issue 205][6]).
 This means that interactions are not wrapped in a transaction by default.
-To retain the old behavior,
-wrap your `execute` method in an `ActiveRecord::Base.transaction` block.
+To retain the old behavior, wrap your `execute` method in an `ActiveRecord::Base.transaction` block.

 We also removed the `transaction` method, since it does not do anything anymore.

 We decided to remove transactions because we saw that most interactions did not need them.
 The added cost and chance of deadlocks was not worth it in general.

 ``` rb
 # v1.6